Midtrans/mt-alt-doc/en/other/faq/troubleshoot-401.md

 # How to Quickly Fix the 401 Error code?
 ![401 Unauthorized Overview](./../../../asset/image/faq/auth-401-illustration.svg)

-After submitting an API call to Midtrans, it is possible to receive HTTP 401 Unauthorized error response.
-This article discusses ways to troubleshoot a 401 (unauthorized) error.
+After submitting an API call to Midtrans, it is possible to receive HTTP 401 Unauthorized error code response.
+This article discusses ways to troubleshoot a 401 (unauthorized) error code.

 ## What is the 401 Error Code?
-The 401 Unauthorized error indicates that the merchant server’s request was not verified.
+The 401 (Unauthorized) error code indicates that the merchant server’s request was not verified.
 When accessing the Midtrans API, your backend sends a request, which in this case was not verified.
 You will receive a simple message telling you that the request is unauthorized, like the sample bellow.